zeto95/M_Pikatchu/README.md

 - `airports_staged_data`: Stores transformed data after processing.

 ## Configuration Files
 - `config.ini`: Configuration file holding API keys and country name 'German'.
-Adding the country, to avoid any hard-coded values in the code and to be more scalable for future usage.
+Adding the country in the config file was to avoid any hard-coded values in the code and to be more scalable for future usage.
+Also, it would be better to save both as variables in Airflow and retrieve them.
 - `airflow.cfg`: Airflow configuration file (within the docker image)

 ## Service Account in GCP